Chemo-Dynamical Evolution of Galaxies: Chemodynamical evolution of galaxies

 \subsection{Galactic archaeology}

-In the Local Group, i.e., in the Milky Way and dwarf spheroidal (dSph) galaxies, the spatial distribution of detailed elemental abundances can be obtained from high-resolution spectra of individual low-mass stars\footnote{Ages of stars can also be well estimated with astroseismology recently.}.
+In the Local Group, i.e., in the Milky Way and dwarf spheroidal (dSph) galaxies, the spatial distribution of detailed elemental abundances can be obtained from high-resolution spectra of individual low-mass stars\footnote{Ages of stars can also be well estimated with asteroseismology recently.}.
 This has been done for more than half a century, and the average trends of the observations for many elements have been used to constrain the stellar physics \citep{tim95,kob06,rom10}.
 The recent Galactic archaeology surveys with medium resolution MOS dramatically increased the sample and made possible to discuss the distributions of stars along the average trends, which requires more realistic, chemodynamical simulations of galaxies.
 Meantime, observations with different lines for each element \citep[e.g.,][]{isr98,sne16} revealed NLTE and 3D effects in the stellar atmosphere.
 Detailed star-by-star analysis of wide range of high-resolution spectra (including UV) is still required to obtain absolute values of elemental abundances \cite[][for the need of UV spectra]{kob22iau}.

 Figure \ref{fig:mwmap} shows the edge-on and face-on maps of our simulated Milky Way-type galaxy, where V-band luminosities of star particles are calculated using stellar population synthesis models from \citet{kod97} and all detailed chemical enrichment is included.
 Although there were simulations of isolated galaxies, \citet{kob11mw} was the first chemodynamical simulations that showed the evolution elements from O to Zn in a Milky Way-type galaxy from cosmological initial condition.
-Our new simulation includes all stable elements, and a fully cosmological initial condition is applied \citep{sca12}.
-The spacial and mass resolutions are 0.5 kpc and $3\times10^5M_\odot$, respectively.
+Our new simulation, which is run by a Gadget-3 based code (Kobayashi, in prep.), includes all stable elements, and a fully cosmological initial condition is applied \citep{sca12}.
+The spatial and mass resolutions are 0.5 kpc and $3\times10^5M_\odot$, respectively.
 The movie of our fiducial run is available at \url{https://star.herts.ac.uk/~chiaki/works/Aq-C-5-kro2.mpg}